Ferraah/XIOS3_Coupling_mirror/0_xios_intro/README.md

 ## Time schemes attributes in detail

 Here we provide some visual example to illustrate the time attributes and how they affect the behaviour of the coupling.
+For a concrete example refer to the example program for integration and sampling.

 The sampling frequency and offset refer to freq_op and the freq_offset in the tag of the field referred to the sender model.